soundio/soundstage/README.md

-NOTE: This lib has had a name change.
-It was called Soundio, but has been renamed to avoid confusing it with the website sound.io.
-You will still find ref
+NOTE: This lib has been renamed to avoid confusing it with the website sound.io.
+You may still find references to Soundio in the code.

 # Soundstage